Create and Manage Projects

 dexGroupMapin your Helm values.
 Refer to User Impersonation for additional information on configuring static Dex users. -

-The Compute Config screen determines the default settings for all Compute Pools deployed through the Project.
+The Compute Config page determines the default settings for all Compute Pools deployed through the Project.
 Select each menu item, making changes as necessary.
 Select Next when finished.

 Compute Config - General